Facts About Cooling Towers You Didn’t Know

 The market suffered greatly from the COVID-19 pandemic, which caused severe disruptions in supply chains and temporarily suspended production in many industries and verticals.
 Many industries that depend on cooling towers and their end-use industries had to face declines after the pandemic.
 The production of chemicals fell by 3.6% in 2020, while oil and gas production declined by 6.4%.
 In 2020, revenue fell in the HVAC and power generation industries.
 This affected the adoption of cooling towers.
 The market is expected to recover slowly in 2020.

 Cooling towers will be moderately resisted due to environmental concerns.
-The plume and drift that cooling towers produce is often blamed.
-These concerns can be overcome by the use of plume abated towers and drift eliminators.
+The plume and drift that cooling towers produce are often blamed.
+These concerns can be overcome by the use of plume-abated towers and drift eliminators.
 Plumme abated towers, which are designed to remove water from vapor and recirculate it, consume large amounts of water.
-Plumme-abated towers are able to help conserve water and reduce operational costs.
+Plumme-abated towers can help conserve water and reduce operational costs.
 The market’s growth is boded well by the increasing preference for plume-abated towers.

 The growing demand for cooling towers can be attributed to increasing industrial and commercial activity around the world.
 The rising popularity of data centers and their increasing construction are expected to increase the need for cooling towers.
 For IT equipment to work effectively, it needs optimal temperatures.
 These cooling towers are available at data center facilities to remove heat from the equipment.

 Many industrial sectors have been severely affected by the COVID-19 outbreak.
-Cooling towers are used mainly in petroleum refineries, thermoelectric power plants and commercial and industrial HVAC.
+Cooling towers are used mainly in petroleum refineries, thermoelectric power plants, and commercial and industrial HVAC.
 They also have a place of application in heavy industries.
 These verticals all require production to be carried out.
 Due to the global pandemic, restrictions placed by governments worldwide meant that on-field activities were hampered.
-Due to decreased demand in these verticals, this has had a negative impact on the cooling towers market overall.
+Decreased demand in these verticals, has hurt the cooling towers market overall.
 The market will recover slowly and reach pre-pandemic levels of growth as soon as the restrictions are lifted.

 Cooling towers offer energy savings, but scaling and corrosion are still major problems.
-They increase energy consumption and thus the maintenance costs.
-Water treatment is still vital but it is important that the cooling tower operator monitors the water treatment process.
+They increase energy consumption and thus maintenance costs.
+Water treatment is still vital but the cooling tower operator must monitor the water treatment process.

 The benefits of cooling towers